-This LCG will explore a 6-step process developed by Steven Pearlman and Davis Carillo at St. Joseph’s University.
-Participants will read and discuss the Faculty Edition of the Critical Thinking Initiative workbook and put the methods into practice in their own classrooms.
-The workbook will be provided.
+This LCG is exploring a 6-step process developed by Steven Pearlman and Davis Carillo at St. Joseph’s University.
+Participants are reading and discussing the Faculty Edition of the Critical Thinking Initiative workbook and put the methods into practice in their own classrooms.

 Reacting to the Past Role-Playing Simulations

 This LCG centered on developing a Reacting to the Past (RTTP) community of practice that introduced these highly effective role-playing simulations to CCSU’s pedagogy.
 The group used the book, Minds on Fire: How Role-Immersion Games Transform College written by Mark Carnes for the LCG.